AjJi/ch2radio/README.md

 # Introduction

 ch2radio is a [jQuery](jquery.com) plugin for turning checkboxes into radio buttons.
-The plugin was originally created to fix [SOBI2](http://www.sigsiu.net/sobi2.html)'s lack of radio buttons support but it can be used whenever you need to convert checkboxes to radio buttons and you can't do it directly from the HTML from some reason.
+The plugin was originally created to fix [SOBI2](http://www.sigsiu.net/sobi2.html)'s lack of radio buttons support but it can be used whenever you need to convert checkboxes to radio buttons and you can't do it directly from the HTML for some reason.

 # Getting started